BreweryTeam/BreweryX-Documentation/src/content/docs/docs/for-server-owners/config/recipes.md

     servercommands:
         - say This will execute no matter what!
         - say This message will be delayed by 5 seconds! \5s
-        - + kill %player% # This will execute if brew quality is bad
+        - + kill %player_name% # This will execute if brew quality is bad
-        - ++ heal %player% # This will execute if brew quality is normal
+        - ++ heal %player_name% # This will execute if brew quality is normal
-        - +++ op %player% # This will execute if brew quality is good.
+        - +++ op %player_name% # This will execute if brew quality is good.
 Also don't give OP to players =)
 ```

 ---